codeaudit/bottomless/README.md

 (The model files are being uploaded, we will update the script when they are available)

-Back to local machine, in the `slack_bottom/scripts/example.coffee` folder, you will find the following 2 lines:
+Back to local machine, in the `slack_bottom/scripts/example.coffee` file, you will find the following 2 lines:

 ```
   POST_MESSAGE_URL = 'https://slack.com/api/chat.postMessage?token=<YOUR_SLACK_TOKEN>&channel=<YOUR_DEBUG_CHANNEL>&username=<YOUR_SLACK_USERNAME>&as_user=true&pretty=1&&text='